The Pomodoro Technique for Writers

-- At the end of the day, review what you achieved and note the good feeling you get.
+- At the end of the daily session, review what you achieved and note the good feeling you get.

 - Reward yourself for finishing all your day’s sessions.

-- Don’t get cross with yourself if you don’t manage to finish all your day’s sessions.
+- Don’t get cross with yourself if you don’t finish all your day’s sessions.
 Just put it behind you and try again tomorrow.
 You can do it.

 - The official Pomodoro Technique system makes you record how long you thought things would take and how long they really took.
 I don’t think that’s necessary for writers.

-- To start with, aim for eight sessions with a half an hour break in the middle.
+- Aim for eight twenty-five minute work sessions with a half an hour break in the middle.
 That’s four hours of focused work, and you will make steady progress if you manage it.

-- Twelve sessions with two half hour breaks is six hours of focussed work.
-You will make good progress towards your goals if you keep that up.
+- Twelve sessions with two half-hour breaks is six hours of focussed work.
+You’ll make serious progress towards your goals if you keep that up.